 Transformation of Growth, Development & Wellness

-The Animal Venom Practitioner Association (AVPA) is a group of self-regulated practitioners who use animal venoms and frog secretions to create a transformative catalyst for their clients and communities to aid them in health goals, character growth and development and spirituality purposes.
+The Animal Venom Practitioner Association (AVPA) is a group of self-regulated practitioners who use animal venoms and frog secretions as a transformative catalyst for their clients and communities to support personal well-being, character growth and development and spirituality purposes.

 Not one person, venom or practitioner are alike, so it is our mission to promote and bring awareness to the uses of venom, ethical sourcing, what to expect and connect you with resources and the growing network of practitioners.